h2oai/sparkling-water/doc/src/site/sphinx/deployment/load_mojo_pipeline.rst

 We can configure the output and format of predictions via the H2OMOJOSettings.
 The available options are

 - ``predictionCol`` - Specifies the name of the generated prediction column.
 Default value is `prediction`
-- ``detailedPredictionCol`` - Specified the name of the generated detailed prediction column.
-The detailed prediction column, if enabled, contains additional details such as probabilities, shapley values etc. The default value is `detailed_prediction`.
-- ``withDetailedPredictionCol`` - Enables or disables generation of detailed prediction column.
-It is disabled by default.
 - ``convertUnknownCategoricalLevelsToNa`` - Enables or disables conversion of unseen categoricals to NAs.
 By default it is disabled.
 - ``convertInvalidNumbersToNa`` - Enables or disables conversion of invalid numbers to NAs.
 By default it is disabled.
 - ``namedMojoOutputColumns`` - Enables or disables named output columns.
 When enabled, the ``predictionCol`` contains sub-columns with names corresponding the the labels we try to predict.
 If disables, the ``predictionCol`` contains the array of predictions without the column names.
 By default it is enabled.
-- ``withContributions`` - Enables or disables computing shapley values.
-Shapley values are generated as a sub-column for the de detailed prediction column.
-Therefore to obtain shapley value, both this option and ``withDetailedPredictionCol`` needs to be enabled.
-By default it is disabled.

 Troubleshooting
 ~~~~~~~~~~~~~~~